1 France is a vast country with an immense and glorious history. It is mainly located in Western Europe, but it also includes some other overseas territories and regions on other continents. This article mainly focuses on European France, leaving extra-European regions for different posts.

 France is the dream destination for many people!
-It has history and culture, it has famous landmarks and other monuments not so well-known, it has tasty food… It has Mediterranean beaches, high mountains, and snow … It has everything we need to have a fabulous trip and then some more!
-For some reason, it is one of the best and most popular destinations in the world!
+It has history and culture.
+It has famous landmarks and other monuments not so well-known, it has tasty food… It has Mediterranean beaches, high mountains, and snow … It has everything we need to have a fabulous trip and more!

-For this reason, there are few countries we visit more often than France… We have traveled to France by plane, car, bus, and train.
-We know a good share of the country, but we would never say that we know it completely as it’s so large and so diverse.
+For this reason, we visit a few countries more often than France… We traveled to France by plane, car, bus, and train.
+We know a good share of the country, but we would never say that we know it entirely as it’s so large and diverse.
 Yet, there are general characteristics and travel tips that are valid for the whole country, and we want to share them with you.

-So, let’s present the 50 things you need to know before traveling to France, looking at the french people, the tourism industry, the best travel destinations, the best ways to travel, the costs, the food and much more…
+So, let’s present the 50 things you need to know before traveling to France, looking at the people, the tourism industry, the best travel destinations, the best ways to travel, the costs, the food, and much more…

 France and the French People

-# 1 France is a vast country, with an immense and glorious history.
+# 1 France is a vast country with an immense and glorious history.
 It is mainly located in Western Europe, but it also includes some other overseas territories and regions on other continents.
-This article will mainly focus on European France, leaving extra-European regions for other posts.
+This article mainly focuses on European France, leaving extra-European regions for different posts.

 Finally, France also has the North Sea to the north, the English Channel to the northwest, the Atlantic Ocean to the west, and the Mediterranean to the southeast.

 # 3 Even excluding the overseas territories, the French territory has incredible geographical diversity.
-From long plains to the green and undulating landscapes of Brittany, to the Mediterranean beaches, and even to the mountain peaks of the Alps and Pyrenees.
-For those traveling to France, Paris is obviously a must and a destination not to be missed, but France is so much more than Paris.
+From long plains to the green and undulating landscapes of Brittany to the Mediterranean beaches and even to the mountain peaks of the Alps and the Pyrenees.
+For those traveling to France, Paris is a must and a destination not to be missed, but France is much more than Paris.

 The French people

 # 4 With almost 70 million inhabitants, France is the second-most populated country in the EU (behind Germany) and the third in Europe.
-It is a very urbanized country, with populous cities.
-Paris is the capital and the largest city, with Marseille, Lyon also having more than 500 000 inhabitants.
+It is a very urbanized country with populous cities.
+Paris is the capital and the largest city, with Marseille and Lyon having more than 500 000 inhabitants too.